metaflow/race-planner/README.md

-# race-planner
-Interactive race nutrition planner
+# Interactive race nutrition planner

 https://metaflow.github.io/race-planner/

+Please create an issue if you have any feedback or suggestions!